epfl-ada/ada-2022-project-wizards2122/README.md

 **Step 1: Data collection, pre-processing and dataset construction.**

-- Keyword translation: translate keyword dictionary to language we are interested in.
+- Keyword collection: identify the keywords we are interested in (including covid, non-covid and mental health related keywords).

 - Wiki pageview data collection: According to keywords, we can extract pages from topic_linked.csv that provides, then using Wikimedia REST API to collect daily pageview data for each page.
+After that, we manually categorize each page to more refined categories.

 - Covid dataset and mobility dataset processing: integrate data according to different languages, using weighted sum for English/German/French.

 **Step 2: Correlation analysis: wiki pageview of health and covid cases.**

-- Calculate the correlations between wiki pageview of health (covid, non-covid, and mental health) and covid cases (positive cases, and death cases per day).
+- Calculate the correlations between wiki pageview of health (covid, non-covid, and mental health) and covid cases (positive cases per day).

 **Step 3: Correlation analysis: wiki pageview of health and mobility.**

-- Calculate the correlations between wiki pageview of health (covid, non-covid, and mental health) and mobility data.
+- Calculate the correlations between wiki pageview of health (covid, non-covid, and mental health) and mobility change data.

 **Step 4: Time series analysis.**

-- Using regression analysis to qualify the relationship
+- Using regression analysis to qualify the relationship.

 **Step 5: Datastory and website design.**